leo-the-leon/vgm-specs/gran-turismo/SEQG.md

 |  0x14|  4*16|Offset to tracks                               |
 |  0x54|     N|Beginning of sequence data                     |

+Some sidenotes:
-It is important to note that GT1 loads all SEQs at once, while GT2 only loads one.
-GT1 only overwrites relative (to the file) offsets with absolute ones once the SEQ that has them starts playing.
+- GT1 loads all SEQs at once, while GT2 only loads one.
+GT1 only overwrites relative (to the file) offsets with absolute ones once the SEQ starts playing.
+- GT2K seems to calculate tempo differently compared to GT1/2.
+Xan's gtseq2midi program uses 240000000 divided by the SEQ tempo to get the true BPM, 144000000 seems to be somewhat accurate for GT2K? (needs further testing)

 Sequence
 --------